Preservation Delaware to hold online workshop on June 3, 2020.

 State’s largest trees includes a Nordmann fir and tamarack at Buena Vista, and a Douglas fir at Belmont Hall.

-The John Dickinson Plantation may not look exactly as it did 200 years ago, but it still gives the feeling of the 18th century.
+A Formal Garden Restored The John Dickinson Plantation may not look exactly as it did 200 years ago, but it still gives the feeling of the 18th century.
 In 1954, Alden Hopkins, who helped design gardens for the Colonial Williamsburg Foundation, designed a Colonial Revival garden for the plantation.
-The formal garden was installed during 1954 and 1955.
-The […]
+The formal garden was installed during […]

 New employees include two members of the Horticulture Team and an addition to the staff of the Buena Vista conference/event center.